 Be sure to download our Detailed Free HRIS Buyers Guide which provides a 10 step approach to selecting HR Software.

 About the Author

-Clay Scroggin has worked in the Human Resource and Payroll Software Industry for more than fifteen years.
-During that time Clay and those who have worked for him, have sold and implemented hundreds of HR professionals with their HR software needs.
-In 2007 Clay began working on Comparehris.com, a site dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.
-The site contains several tools to assist HR professionals with their HR software research including a HRIS and HRMS Software Selection Tool.
+Clay Scroggin worked in the Human Resource and Payroll Software Industry for more than 15 years.
+During that time Clay, and those who worked with him, assisted hundreds of HR professionals with their HR software needs.
+In 2007 Clay began working on CompareHRIS.com, a site dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.
+The site contains several tools to assist HR professionals with their HR software research including an HRIS Selection Tool.